OAKLAND -- Laron Logwood is no stranger to getting in trouble with the law.

 Instead, the Oakland native recounted his misdeeds as if he was retelling run-of-the-mill stories about embarrassing moments in his life.

-Frequently smiling, and at times laughing, Logwood told of how he frequently found trouble, including a time when he was suspended from school for threatening a
+Frequently smiling, and at times laughing, Logwood told of how he frequently found trouble, including a time when he was suspended from school for threatening a teacher if she did not give him a "C" grade so he could continue playing basketball.

 "Nah," Logwood said with a smile when he was asked if he threatened the teacher.
 "I guess the way I said it to her, she might have taken it in a threatening manner.
 I got a "C" anyway."